last updated May 22, 2020

 - South Central Ontario Region Economic Development Corporation, SCOR - list of resources for businesses and farms (presented in Google Docs)

-- Municipal Financial Relief Measures for Residents and Local Businesses
+- Municipal Financial Relief Measures for Local Businesses

 Middlesex Centre Council and staff understand that some residents and local businesses may be experiencing financial hardship as a result of the COVID-19 pandemic.